meilisearch/meilisearch/CONTRIBUTING.md

 3. Push the tag: `git push origin prototype-X-Y`
 4. Check the [Docker CI](https://github.com/meilisearch/meilisearch/actions/workflows/publish-docker-images.yml) is now running.

 ⚙️ Once the CI has finished to run (~1h30), a Docker image named `prototype-X-Y` will be available on [DockerHub](https://hub.docker.com/repository/docker/getmeili/meilisearch/general).
-People can use it with the following command: `docker run -p 7700:7700 getmeili/meilisearch:prototype-X-Y`.
+People can use it with the following command: `docker run -p 7700:7700 -v $(pwd)/meili_data:/meili_data getmeili/meilisearch:prototype-X-Y`.
+More information about [how to run Meilisearch with Docher](https://docs.meilisearch.com/learn/cookbooks/docker.html#download-meilisearch-with-docker).
 However, no binaries will be created.
 If the users do not use Docker, they can go to the `prototype-X-Y` tag in the Meilisearch repository and compile from the source code.

 ⚠️ When sharing a prototype with users, prevent them from using it in production.
 Prototypes are only for test purposes.